niteesh6024/jwt-rbac-api/README.md

 # Simple API with JWT Authentication and RBAC
 ## Project Overview

 This project is a RESTful API built using Java Spring and MongoDB.
 It includes JWT-based user authentication and Role-Based Access Control (RBAC).
-The API features user registration and login, secure password hashing, and CRUD operations for a sample resource called "projects".
+The API features user registration and login, secure password hashing, and CRUD operations for a resource called "projects".

 ## Features